arduino-libraries/LiquidCrystal/docs/api.md

 rows: the number of rows that the display has

-charsize: the number of dots that the display has, the usual LCD_5x8DOTS or LCD_5x10DOTS
+charsize: the number of dots that the display has (default: LCD_5x8DOTS)

 ### `clear()`